 The internet is full of malware and viruses.
-This can be, for example, a “normal” computer virus, a computer worm, a trojan, keylogger, or even spyware or ransomware.
+This can be, for example, a “normal” computer virus, a computer worm, a trojan, keylogger, or even spyware, ransomware, or the new and scare threat killware.
 Once your computer is infected, it is extremely difficult to get your system completely “clean” again.
 Often, some malicious code still lingers somewhere on your device, even if you have deleted all infected files.
 As a result, you can never be 100 percent certain that the virus or malware has been completely removed.

 To protect yourself against these types of threats, you need a proper virus scanner.
 Antivirus software scans your files before you open them, so that a virus does not have the opportunity to infect your system.
 Most advanced virus scanners also detect non-traditional malware.
 This type of malware does not necessarily need to be “activated” to cause damage, for example, by opening a file.
 Examples of this type of malware are adware and spyware.

 The goal of a virus scanner is to protect your device from viruses and other types of malware.
 It does this by comparing whatever threat it encounters to a “blacklist”.
 All viruses known to your antivirus program are on this blacklist.

 As soon as the virus scanner encounters something that has been blacklisted, the program will stop the file and try to delete it.
 An antivirus program scans your system in various ways: